Pune Junction railway station: Infrastructure

 This station has three footbridges with a skywalk.
 Elevator service is available on the footbridge.
 Plans are being made to upgrade the station to greater standards.

 As a protection against the coronavirus, Central Railway's Railway Protection Force has deployed a robot, 'Captain Arjun', to screen patients and enhance security surveillance at the station.
 Its electronic eyes are useful for screening passengers during boarding.
 The robot will help protect passengers and rail staff from infection in addition to performing security maintenance.
 The robot is equipped with motion sensors, one pan-tilt-zoom camera and a dome camera, which uses artificial intelligence to track suspicious or anti-social mischief makers in the station.
 Recently, Indian Railways has also launched its first food truck at the Railway station.
 It is maintained by the Quick Service Restaurant brand Jumboking.
 In addition to this, there are 14 food stalls which are currently functional at the Pune Railway station as per IRSDC.
 These are located at different parts of the station and platforms.
 Other amenities in the station include waiting halls, dormitories, retiring rooms, cloak rooms, book stalls, health kiosks, pay and use toilets, SBI credit card kiosks, ATMs, water vending machines, pay and park and many others for the convenience of passengers.
 Facility management at the station is facilitated by The Indian Railway Stations Development Corporation Limited (IRSDC).
 As part of its modernisation and beautification of the station, IRSDC is taking various initiatives and measures to upgrade facilities in and around the railway station.
 Some of these are undertaken in collaboration with leading third-party vendors.

 Maldhakka Goods Yard

 Maldhakka is the freight depot of the Pune Railway Station and consists of two railway sheds.
 All freight trains are loaded and unloaded at this depot.
 The entrance to the goods yard is situated at Maldhakka Chowk.

 Power

 The station is powered by a solar power plant and emergency diesel generators.
 The 160 kWp solar power plant generates around 2.4 lakh units (kWh) annually.
 Funded by Persistent CSR, Sunshot built the plant in June 2016.
 This project was replicated for the Hyderabad Deccan railway station.

-Diesel Loco Shed

-There is a diesel locomotive shed located near the Ghorpuri railway station, 2 km away from Pune station.
-It is one of three diesel sheds that belong to Central railway and the largest of the three.